timmythecreator/interview-code-tasks/README.md

-# interview-algorithms
+# Live coding/algorithms asked in the interview

-Here is my storage of algorithms that were asked in interviews or I found on the internet that seem interesting to me.
+This repository contains a collection of tasks I was asked during interviews for QA Automation positions.
+These include live coding challenges, refactoring exercises, and algorithmic problems.

 ## About This Repository

-- This is a casual collection without a strict structure (for now, at least).
+- This is a casual collection without a strict structure.
-- I might organize it better later, but no promises!
+- No names of companies or interviewers are included
-- You'll find algorithms implemented in various languages:
+- Tasks are implemented in various languages:
   - Go
   - C
   - C++
   - Python

-Feel free to explore, but don't expect a super organized layout.
-This is more of a personal playground for interesting algorithmic stuff I come across.
+Feel free to explore!
+Keep in mind that this is more of a personal playground than a polished or well-organized project.